ReyTax/ClickerGame/README.md

+**The purpose of this work is educational only

 # ClickerGame

 **ClickerGame** is a project in Visual Studio using .NET Framework 4.7.2 .
 The point of the project was to create a game named **ClickyGrinder** that implements different features like :

  1. MVC Design Pattern